symfony/symfony-docs/testing/doctrine.rst

 When you're dealing with a repository, you're really dealing with something that's meant to be tested against a real database connection.

-Fortunately, you can easily test your queries against a real database, as described below.
+Fortunately, you can test your queries against a real database, as described below.

 Functional Testing
 ------------------